NOC-MSM/SEAsia/recipes/docs/source/install_nrct.rst

     git checkout Generalise-tide-input
   to get the FES-tides branch

+  You have to manually set the TPXO or FES data source in Python/pynemo/tide/nemo_bdy_tide3.py

 ---

 On **MacOSX**. *(26 Oct 2017)* (conda 4.3.30, python2.7) NB couldn't find ``libgfortran=1.0.0``.
 I used tcsh so you need to